Non-disclosure agreements

 Intellectual property: the basics

-It’s important to protect your intellectual property rights such as copyright, trade marks, patents and design rights and to avoid infringing the rights of other intellectual property owners.
+It’s important to protect your intellectual property by understanding how to use copyright, trade marks, patents and design rights.
+You must also avoid infringing the rights of other intellectual property owners.

 Patently Prudent